samoyi/note/Theories/Languages/JavaScript/KnowledgeStructure/Operators.md

 ### Basic
 1. All numbers in ECMAScript are stored in IEEE-754 64-bit format, but the bitwise operations do not work directly on the 64-bit representation.
-Instead, the value is converted into a 32-bit integer, the operation takes place, and the result is converted back into 64 bits.
+Instead, the value is converted into a 32-bit integer, which in the range of `[-2147483648, 2147483647]`,the operation takes place, and the result is converted back into 64 bits.
 To the developer, it appears that only the 32-bit integer exists, because the 64-bit storage format is transparent.
 2. A curious side effect of this conversion is that the special values `NaN` and `Infinity` both are treated as equivalent to `0` when used in bitwise operations.
-3. Signed integers use the fi rst 31 of the 32 bits to represent the numeric value of the integer.
+3. Signed integers use the first 31 of the 32 bits to represent the numeric value of the integer.
 The 32nd bit represents the sign of the number: `0` for positive or `1` for negative.
 4. Depending on the value of that bit, called the sign bit, the format of the